WebReflection/wru/README.md

 If this does not happen the internal `TIMEOUT` constant, by default 10 seconds, will kill the procedure.
 You have to admit there is no reason to create an asynchronous test without performing some assertion inside the callback ... and this is where *wru* is smart.
 If many assertions have been defined and one of them is not reached is most likely because there was an error or a failure in the test.
-*wru* tracks all tests without problems so forget things such `lib.expectedAssertions(3)` and *friends* ... you really may not need that!
+*wru* tracks all tests without problems so forget things such `lib.expectedAssertions(3)` and "*friends*" ... you really may not need that!

 the build process
 =================

-*wru* is based on [javascript-builder](http://code.google.com/p/javascript-builder/) which is able to aggregate distributed files in order to produce the final library/framework even if split in more files.
+*wru* is based on [javascript-builder](http://code.google.com/p/javascript-builder/) which is able to aggregate distributed files in order to produce the final library/framework even if the source/JS logic is split in more files.

 This is the *wru* case, where some file is dedicated for web environment rather than console/shell one.
 If you fork the project and you make some change/improvement, first of all let me know :-), secondly remember to re-build the script.
 This is the list of files actually created by *wru build process* inside the *build* folder: